madrzak/generic-listing-app-mvvm-room-livedata/README.md

 To do:

-[] write Room migration and create date property for user && write tests for the migration
+[x] write Room migration and create date property for user & write tests for the migration

 [x] display states for the list view (loading, empty list)